mP1/j2cl-maven-plugin/Readme.md

-# Ignore file(s)
+# Ignored file(s)

 A facility that is almost identical to `.gitignore` files is also supported and honoured when source files are processed.
 If a `.walkingkooka-j2cl-maven-plugin-ignored-files.txt` is present in a source directory all patterns within it are honoured for the current and sub directories.
-Comments, empty lines and no limit is placed on the number of lines with patterns in the file.

 The actual patterns are PathMatcher [glob patterns](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob) without the leading `glob:` prefix.